 Workplace discrimination is illegal, but that doesn’t mean it never happens.
-In fact, it happens more often than you may realize, and you may have experienced discrimination in the workplace without realizing it.
+In fact, it happens more often than you may realize, and you may have experienced discrimination without realizing it.
+That is why it is crucial to understand the different types of workplace discrimination.

 Discrimination is any type of behavior that specifically targets an individual based on a personal attribute, such as their gender, size, age, religion, ethnicity, ability, or sexuality.
 Victims of workplace discrimination aren’t judged on their professional merits, but rather on their personal attributes.